HPC-certification-forum/skill-tree-wiki/README.md

 * To run the container go to the ./dev directory and execute ./run-container.sh
 * Visit with your browser the URL [http://localhost:8888](http://localhost:8888)
+* You need to copy the file /wiki/conf/users.auth.php.dist to /wiki/conf/users.auth.php for the authentication
 * The user account is admin / admin

+## FAQ

+* F: I need sudo to run the container?
+* A: Add your user to the docker group.